 While the ePortfolio tool is technically usable in all courses, some training is recommended to understand how the tool integrates with a course.
 Instructors should contact the CETL Learning Technology Commons for more information.

 It is important to note that courses in departments which regularly use ePortfolio may have their own criteria for using the tool.
 This may include special academic or procedural considerations.
 Instructors should talk to their department chair or program coordinator for proper usage of D2L ePortfolio, and for department-specific documentation and processes.

 Students may access the ePortfolio tool once they are enrolled in a course which leverages the tool, and the instructor has provided access to the tool.

 Access may be granted by the UWM office you are associated with.
 UWM offices should contact the CETL Learning Technology Commons for more information.

 - Contact your course instructor first.
 They may be able to provide course or department-specific documentation.
 Student may also contact the UWM Help Desk for email or phone support.
 Refer to the UWM Help Desk website for hours and availability.
 Online training and other resources are provided via the UWM Knowledgebase and the Learning TECHniques website.

-- Faculty, staff and administrators may contact the CETL Learning Technology Desk for instructor-oriented technical support, course design questions and consultations on implementing courses in D2L.
+- Faculty, staff and administrators may contact the CETL Learning Technology Commons for instructor-oriented technical support, course design questions and consultations on implementing courses in D2L.

 - Weekend technical support is provided by the UWM Help Desk.